PKU-Alignment/omnisafe/docs/source/index.rst

 Why We Built This
 -----------------

 In recent years, `RL`_ (Reinforcement Learning) algorithms, especially `Deep RL`_ algorithms, have performed well in many tasks.
 Examples include:

 - Achieving high scores on Atari games with only visual input.
 - Completing complex control tasks in high dimensions.
 - Beating human grandmasters at Go tournaments.

 However, in the process of policy updating by RL, the agents often learn **cheating or even dangerous behaviors** to improve their performance.

 Such an agent that can quickly achieve high scores but differs from our desired result.

-Therefore, Safe RL algorithms are dedicated to solving the problem of how to train an agent to learn to achieve the desired training goal without violating constraints simultaneously.
+Therefore, Safe RL algorithms are dedicated to solving the problem of how to train an agent to achieve the desired training goal without violating constraints simultaneously.

 .. admonition:: However
     :class: warning

     Even experienced RL researchers have difficulty understanding Safe RL's algorithms in a short time and quickly programming their implementation.

 Therefore, OmniSafe will facilitate the subsequent study of Safe RL by providing both a **detailed and systematic introduction to the algorithm** and a **streamlined and robust code**.

 .. tab-set::